Planning Your Architecture Career Path

 Residential architecture requires a partnership with an interior designer to ensure the home meets building codes and regulations.
 The architect and interior designer also work closely together to make sure the home is visually sound and livable.
 Once the structure has been designed, the rest of the work is left to the interior designer to find the right colors, lighting etc.

 Designing for commercial properties is a much bigger operation than residential due to the larger buildings and stricter regulations.
 Often times the building requires elevators, cafeterias, parking areas, and bathrooms, all of which the architect has to keep in mind when designing for commercial.
 Commercial architects often work on specialized facilities like hospitals, hotels, and retail buildings.
-These facilities require a completely different design process for the architect.
+These facilities require a completely different architectural design process for the architect.

 Popular Architecture Career Paths to Explore

 - Architect: Before becoming an architect, it’s important that architect students obtain hands-on experience while they are in school to help launch their architect career.
 This process begins with internships.
 Students should complete an entry-level internship and continue on to second-year and third-year internship positions.
 Once internships are complete and students have graduated, they can move on to become a licensed architect.
 As licensed architects gain more and more experience, they can move up to senior architect/designer, and then on to project manager, department head, and so on.
 There is extensive room for growth as an architect/designer.
+Many people decide to also get their Architecture Master’s degree for even more opportunities for growth and learning.

 - Landscape Architect: Drawing upon a wealth of knowledge and expertise, this specialized area incorporates aspects of architecture, industrial design, botany, horticulture, fine arts, environmental psychology, geography, ecology, and even soil sciences.
-A multi-disciplinary field, a career in landscape architecture may entail designing parks and the outdoor spaces of recreational and commercial facilities, university campuses, private residences, and other open areas within urban, suburban and rural regions while incorporating principles of ecological sustainability.
+A multi-disciplinary field, a career opportunity in landscape architecture may entail designing parks and the outdoor spaces of recreational and commercial facilities, university campuses, private residences, and other open areas within urban, suburban and rural regions while incorporating principles of ecological sustainability.

 - Interior Architecture: With a penchant for creating interior spaces that seamlessly blend form with functionality, an interior designer’s duties include a broad range of specialized skills.
 Designing spaces that are not only aesthetically pleasing, the best interiors are utilitarian and fabricated to be safe for its inhabitants.
 Your duties will require a variety of creative and analytical skill sets, from coordinating patterns and selecting color and fabric schemes to reading blueprints and having in-depth knowledge of appropriate design software programs.
 In addition, a qualified interior designer must be aware of building codes, inspection regulations and universal accessibility standards, among other industry protocols.